ganelson/inform/resources/Documentation/Writing with Inform.md

 ### Basics of indexing

 The documentation for an extension can have an index much like the alphabetical index to _Writing with Inform_.
+This will really only be needed if the extension is a large one with a great deal of documentation to cover, of course.
+But by using the special marking-up features below, an extension's author can make Inform automatically generate an index page as part of its documentation set.

-This is done with an extension to Markdown provides for traditional TeX-style indexing markers: indexing in the sense of drawing up an index for a book.
+Standard Markdown notation does not provide indexing features, so the conventions below are an extension to regular Markdown.
+(They are actually borrowed from notations originally devised by Donald Knuth for indexing TeX's manual, _The TeXBook_.)
 For example:

 ``` code
 The ^{catalogue} of ^{@Roger S. Brody} lists three variants.^^{misprints}